Get Started with AwardcoGet a Demo

 1. Make It Quick and Easy

 Any recognition program should be quick and easy to use, especially for employees who are already juggling multiple responsibilities and projects.
 And HR admins definitely don’t need more on their plates!
 Luckily, you can use tools to make it simple for everyone.
-With Awardco, employees only have to login to the platform, find the employee they want to recognize, and then write a personal message that recognizes them.
+With Awardco, employees only have to login to the platform, find the co-worker they want to recognize, and then write a personal message that recognizes them.
 Peer-to-peer appreciation only takes a minute or two—and they can even recognize their peers from their phone!

 2. Ensure Everyone Has Access

 Once you have a program that’s easy to use, ensure that everyone can actually use it.
 Do you have employees who don’t have access to a computer?
 Don’t let that stop them from recognizing their peers!
 Awardco offers SMS notifications to help spread the love to everyone.

 Get everyone excited by making peer recognitions publicly visible.
 Awardco integrates with Slack, Microsoft Teams, and Outlook—and we also have a social feed where all recognitions get posted.
 Employees can see every recognition in their regular communication channels, on our social feed, or you can even plug the feed into a TV and show real-time recognitions around your company in common areas.
 This visibility helps remind them to recognize and gets everyone excited about the idea of appreciation!

 If you’re just beginning your peer recognition adventure, you’ll want a good guide to get everyone started.
 Have managers and executives recognize each other and other employees to show everyone how it’s done and how awesome it is!
 Once they see others recognizing, they’ll be less hesitant or confused about doing it themselves.

 Peer-to-Peer Recognition Ideas